reimagined/resolve/docs/api-reference.md

 #### useQuery

-Allows a component to send queries to a reSolve Red Model or View Model.
+Allows a component to send queries to a reSolve Read Model or View Model.

 ##### Example